-Today’s retailers use various types of point-of-sale (POS) systems, depending on the needs and industry of the business.
-From traditional brick-and-mortar stores to ecommerce websites, there are a multitude of ways to transact and interact at the point of sale.
-The nature of when and where that transaction takes place dictates whether or not a business will need a mobile POS, traditional pos, terminal pos, tablet pos, self-serve kiosk pos or a cloud-based pos.
-But the options have not always been this diverse.
+Today’s retailers use various types of point of sale (POS) systems, depending on the needs and industry of the business.
+From traditional brick-and-mortar stores to ecommerce websites, there are many ways to transact and interact at the point of sale.
+The nature of when and where that transaction takes place dictates whether or not a business will need a mobile POS, traditional POS, terminal POS, tablet POS, self-serve kiosk POS, or a cloud-based POS.
+However, the options have not always been this diverse.

 From bartering and livestock to cash and credit cards, an equitable exchange is the heartbeat of commerce and what drives economic transactions.
 The origin of today’s different types of POS systems can be traced back to the first cash register created in 1879 by James Ritty to keep a record of transactions in his saloon.
 The cash register was modernized in the 1970s by IBM who created the first POS system, which allowed merchants to electronically track transactions.

 Now, POS systems are at the core of the unified commerce experience, and it is important to know the differences between the types of POS systems available to evaluate what is best for your company’s specific business needs.
-Point of sale (POS) systems play a crucial role in modern commerce by allowing businesses to efficiently manage transactions, track inventory, and gather customer data, and picking the right POS is vital to a successful retail experience.
+POS systems play a crucial role in modern commerce by allowing businesses to efficiently manage transactions, track inventory, and gather customer data, and picking the right POS is vital to a successful retail experience.